-Levels of Performance Component Unsatisfactory Basic Proficient Distinguished 1a: Therapist's plans and Therapist's plans and Therapist's plans and practices Therapist's plans and Demonstrates practices demonstrate little practices evidence some demonstrate knowledge of practices demonstrate knowledge of the to no knowledge of or knowledge of the theory the theories and instructional deep knowledge of the discipline and of proficiency in the and practice of the practices of the discipline. theories of the practice district, state, and specialized area. discipline. and a high degree of skill federal guidelines in his/her intentional and and regulations creative application to the Therapist demonstrates Therapist demonstrates planned work. limited knowledge of appropriate knowledge of applicable guidelines, laws applicable guidelines, laws, Therapist participates in and regulations. and regulations. framing and revising district policies and procedures and provides professional learning to help ensure colleagues also understand these.
-Sample Indicators of Pro ficiency nt and best practices of the discipl Plans include the use of appropriate individual, small group, and whole group activities.
-Program plans align with legal requirements or reg ulations.
-Therapist works with school staff to ensure studen ts receive all services to which the ey are entitled.
+Levels of I Performance Component Unsatisfactory Basic Proficient Distinguished 1a: Therapist's plans and Therapist's plans and Therapist's plans and practices Therapist's plans and Demonstrates practices demonstrate little practices evidence some demonstrate knowledge of practices demonstrate knowledge of the to no knowledge of or knowledge of the theory the theories and instructional deep knowledge of the discipline and of proficiency in the and practice of the practices of the discipline. theories of the practice district, state, and specialized area. discipline. and a high degree of skill federal guidelines in his/her intentional and and regulations creative application to the Therapist demonstrates Therapist demonstrates planned work. limited knowledge of appropriate knowledge of applicable guidelines, laws applicable guidelines, laws, Therapist participates in and regulations. and regulations. framing and revising district policies and procedures and provides professional learning to help ensure colleagues also understand these.
+Sample Indicators of Pro ficiency The control of the co and the consequence because the contract the state of the s • Therapist's plans reflect the research-based content and best practices of the discipline.
+Plans include the use of appropriate individual, small group, and whole group activities. with legal requirements or reg Therapist works with school staff to ensure student s receive all services to which the ey are entitled.

 Levels of Performance Component Unsatisfactory Basic Proficient Distinguished 1b: Therapist's plans and Therapist's plans and Therapist's plans and practices Therapist's plans and Uses knowledge of practices display minimal practices display general display solid understanding of practices take into account his/her specialty knowledge of typical knowledge of developmental characteristics, characteristics, skills, and area to plan developmental developmental skills, and needs of each needs of each individual programs that meet characteristics, skills, and characteristics, skills, and individual student in his/her student. students' needs needs of students in needs of students as a specialty. his/her specialty. whole group in his/her Therapist uses this specialty. knowledge to create Therapist's plans and meaningful and realistic practices display minimal Therapist's plans and practices opportunities and to knowledge of disabilities of Therapist's plans and display solid understanding of differentiate instruction. students. practices display general how disabilities impact understanding of students' attitudes, behaviors, disabilities of students. and performances.
-Sample Indicators of Pro ficiency - nd support student development.
-Therapist's plans reflect the research-based content and best practices of the discipline. ••••• all group, and whole group activit ies.
-Therapist provides ev vidence of appropriate certific ation.
+Sample Indicators of Pro ficiency Therapist uses research-based practices to guide and support student development.
+Therapist's plans reflect the research-based content and best practices of the discipline.
+Plans include the use of appropriate individual, sm all group, and whole group activit ies.
+Therapist provides even vidence of appropriate certific ation.

-Levels of Performance Component Unsatisfactory Basic Proficient Distinguished 1c: Establishes clear therapeutic goals to address the needs of the students served Therapeutic goals are not clear or are too low-level and/or too vague for the students' ages or conditions.
-Therapeutic goals are somewhat clear and appropriate for the ages and needs of some of the students.
-Therapeutic goals are clearly defined and appropriately designed for the ages and needs of the students served.
-Therapeutic goals are crisply defined and highly appropriate for informing a wide range of aligned program activities that address the needs and ages of the students served.
+Levels of Performance Component Unsatisfactory Basic Proficient Distinguished 1c: Therapeutic goals are not Therapeutic goals are Therapeutic goals are clearly Therapeutic goals are Establishes clear clear or are too low-level somewhat clear and defined and appropriately crisply defined and highly therapeutic goals to and/or too vague for the appropriate for the ages designed for the ages and appropriate for informing address the needs of students' ages or and needs of some of the needs of the students served. a wide range of aligned the students served conditions. students. program activities that address the needs and ages of the students served.
 Sample Indicators of Proficiency Therapist uses research-based practices to guide and support student development.
 Therapist's plans reflect the research-based content and best practices of the discipline.
 Plans include the use of appropriate individual, small group, and whole group activities.
-Therapist provides evidence of appropriate certification.
+Therapist provides even vidence of appropriate certification ation.